Karl Albert Buehr

-Art Studies in Europe
+Art studies in Europe

 In 1904, Buehr received a bronze medal at the St. Louis Universal Exposition, then, in 1905, Buehr and his family moved to France, thanks to a wealthy Chicago patron, and they spent the following year in Taormina, Sicily, where the artist painted local subjects, executing both genre subjects and landscapes as well as time in Venice.
 Buehr spent at least some time in Paris, where he worked with Raphaël Collin at the Académie Julian.

 Giverny and American Impressionism

 Prior to this time, Buehr had developed a quasi-impressionistic style, but after 1909, when he began spending summers near Monet in Giverny, his work became decidedly characteristic of that plein-air style but he began focusing on female subjects posed out-of-doors.
-He remained for some time in Giverny, and here he became well-acquainted with other well known expatriate America impressionists such as Richard Miller, Theodore Earl Butler, Frederick Frieseke, and Lawton Parker.
+He remained for some time in Giverny, and here he became well-acquainted with other well known expatriate American impressionists such as Richard E. Miller, Theodore Earl Butler, Frederick Frieseke, and Lawton Parker.
 It seems likely that Buehr met Monet, since his own daughter Kathleen and Monet's granddaughter, Lili Butler, were playmates, according to George Buehr, the painter's son.
 His other daughter Lydia died before adulthood due to diabetes.
 He returned to Chicago at the onset of World War I and taught at The Art Inst for many years.
-One of his noted pupils at the Art Institute was Archibald Motley Jr. the famous African American "Harlem" Renaissance painters.
+One of his noted pupils at the Art Institute was Archibald Motley, Jr. the famous African American Harlem Renaissance painter.
 Motley credits Buehr with being one of his finest teachers and one who encouraged his style.

-Teaching Career in Chicago
+Teaching career in Chicago

 Buehr remained an expressive colorist, but broadened his brushwork somewhat in later years when impressionism waned.
 Back in America, he was immediately successful.
 He won a silver medal at the Panama-Pacific International Exposition in San Francisco and the Purchase Prize of the Chicago Municipal Art Commission in the following year.
-So famed was Buehr that had a one-man exhibition at the Century of Progress Fair in Chicago in 1934.
+Buehr had a one-man exhibition at the Century of Progress Fair in Chicago in 1934.

-After a long and exceedingly productive career, Karl Buehr died in Chicago at the age of eighty-six.
+Karl Buehr died in Chicago at the age of 86.